oils-for-unix/oils/doc/osh-help.md

 <!--    -a  Print all executables that can run CMD, including files, aliases,
         builtins and functions.
 If used with -p, only the executable file will be printed.-->

+#### escapes

+Escape sequences (used in `echo` and `printf`)

+    \"         Double quote.
+    \\         Backslash.
+    \a         Alert (BEL).
+    \b         Backspace.
+    \c         Stop processing remaining input.
+    \e         Escape next character.
+    \f         Form feed, equivalent to \n + 4 spaces
+    \n         New line.
+    \r         Carriage return, returns to the beggining of the line
+    \t         Horizontal tab.
+    \v         Vertical tab.
+    \0NNN      (Only in `echo`) Print character specified as an octal value with 1 to 3 octal digits.
+    \NNN       (Only in `printf`) Print character specified as an octal value with 1 to 3 octal digits.
+    \xHH       Print character specified as an hexadecimal value with 1 to 2 hex digits.
+    \uHHHH     Unicode character specified as an hexadecimal value with 1 to 4 hex digits.
+    \UHHHHHHHH Unicode character specified as an hexadecimal value with 1 to 8 hex digits.

 <h3>Word Lookup</h3>